Find Reliable Furnace Repair Technicians Near Me

 • Pilot light or ignition problems: If the pilot light is out, the burners won't light, and the furnace won't produce heat.
 Ignition issues are a common culprit.

-• Thermostat issues: A faulty thermostat can prevent the furnace from turning on or make it cycle improperly.
+• Thermostat issues: An incorrectly set or malfunctioning thermostat can prevent the furnace from turning on or cause it to blow cold air.
 Check your thermostat settings is set correctly and is sending a signal to the furnace to turn on.

 • Ductwork problems: Seal any ductwork leaks to improve performance.
 Poorly insulated or leaky ducts can cause a variety of heating issues.